ujjwalcod/cricket/README.md

 # cricket u vs comp

-this is just an practice game of cricket that is played between user and computer
+this is just an  game of cricket that is played between user and computer